 - Review your finances in detail to give me the information I need to create your plan.

-Third Meeting: we will review your financial plan in detail.
-We will:
+Third Meeting: Plan Delivery Meeting, where we will review your financial plan in detail:

-- Track your progress to date against each of the goals we identified in our second meeting, determine the likelihood that you’ll be able to achieve these goals, and discuss strategies to prioritize these goals if needed.
+- Track your progress to date against each of the goals we identified in our Foundation Meeting, determine the likelihood that you’ll be able to achieve these goals, and discuss strategies to prioritize these goals if needed.

 - Discuss recommendations on how to align your money with what’s most important to you (the goals and values we identified above).